mmistakes/minimal-mistakes/_posts/2023-03-03-incontext-influences.md

 </script>

 > In-context learning is a powerful paradigm enabled with large language models.
 However, its sensitivity to the input prompt makes it difficult to trust in practice.
-We propose an influence-based example selection method that links the presence of examples directly to good ICL performance through the use of in-context influences.
+We propose an influence-based example selection method that links the presence of examples directly to good and stable ICL performance through the use of in-context influences.

 In recent advances, large language models (LLM) have offered a natural interface for users to interact with AI through the mode of **prompting**.
-By describing their needs in natural language, human can steer language models to generate certain desired outputs such as writing computer programs, taking [standardized exams](https://www.cnn.com/2023/01/26/tech/chatgpt-passes-exams/index.html), or coming up with original [Thanksgiving dinner recipes](https://www.nytimes.com/2022/11/04/dining/ai-thanksgiving-menu.html).
+By describing their needs in natural language, human can steer language models to generate certain desired outputs.
+LLMs can be asked to write computer programs, take [standardized exams](https://www.cnn.com/2023/01/26/tech/chatgpt-passes-exams/index.html), or come up with original [Thanksgiving dinner recipes](https://www.nytimes.com/2022/11/04/dining/ai-thanksgiving-menu.html).

 To elicit better performance out of LLMs, the research community has identified a bag of "tricks" for prompting.
-One can help a model generate more precise outputs by outlining a detailed task [instruction](https://arxiv.org/abs/2203.02155) or asking the model to think [step-by-step](https://arxiv.org/abs/2201.11903). in this study, we focus on another common, yet powerful approach to prompting called *In-context learning* (ICL).
+One can help a model generate more precise outputs by outlining a detailed task [instruction](https://arxiv.org/abs/2203.02155), or asking the model to think [step-by-step](https://arxiv.org/abs/2201.11903).
+In this study, we focus on another common, yet powerful approach to prompting called *In-context learning*.

 ### Few-shot ICL
-ICL is originally introduced with the release of [GPT-3](https://arxiv.org/abs/2005.14165).
+In-context leaning (ICL) is originally introduced with the release of [GPT-3](https://arxiv.org/abs/2005.14165).
 This prompting paradigm involves providing the model with a set of high-quality examples (few-shot) and asking it to generate the next mostly likely text sequence.
 Compared to finetuning, ICL requires no parameter updates to the model.
 The model simply "learns" by conditioning on the examples provided in-context, analogous to how a human would learn when asked to perform a task.